The OpenAQ API has the ability to perform geospatial queries,

 numeric vector, perfectly formatted for the bbox parameter in the

-openaq
+openaq function.

 bbox <- sf::st_bbox(la)